 A minimum amount must be paid to you out of the Transition to Retirement Account each financial year.
 Refer to Table 4 on page 29.
 The minimum amount depends on your age at 1 July each year and the balance of your Account at that time.
 Under superannuation law, if the minimum amount is not paid, the pension ceases for taxation purposes.
-The maximum annual amount that can be paid out in any one financial year is 10% of the Account balance.
+The maximum annual amount that can be paid out in any one financial year is 10% of the Account balance as at 30 June of the previous financial year or on commencement if you commence a Transition to Retirement Account part way during a financial year.